• Skip to main content

 What to Serve With Potatoes and Ham

-Here are a handful of recipe ideas about what to serve with scalloped potatoes and ham!
+Here are a handful of recipe ideas about what to serve with potatoes and ham!
 Whether you are planning a holiday meal or a hearty family dinner, you’ll walk away with a delicious plan.

-Recipes to Make Using Leftover Ham Bone
+What to Make With Ham Bone

 • Use up leftover ham bones to make this delicious, effortless soup.
 The marrow from the bone gives the broth a rich flavor that is so smooth.
 Filled with potatoes and vegetables, this Ham Bone Soup is so filling.
 Keep this one on your radar around Easter and Christmas time!